hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

       * NOTE that there could be more textual info seen on the screen, but they are written to stderr, so that the fuzzers and fuzzchains and their generated data is not disturbed.

-    * tcpclient - for connecting to a tcp server
+    * tcpclient - for connecting to a tcp server; tcpserver - for allowing a tcp client to connect

       * addr => <ipaddr|domainname><:port>